erkundanec/kundan-reads/source/timeseries/basics.md

----
-title: Basics of time series analysis
+# Basics of time series analysis
-description: Basics of time series analysis
+## Basics of time series analysis
-sidebar_position: 2
----

 A Time Series is a data series indexed by time.
 In the realm of Finance, a time series records the fluctuations of specific data points, such as the price of a security, over a defined duration with data recorded at consistent intervals.